-As you may have figured after reading my interview with Bitwig Studio, it's not easy to find success with a new audio sequencer.
-The market is already saturated with heavy competition, from industry veterans like Pro Tools to game-changers like Ableton.
-But PreSonus were clearly aiming to create a game-changer of their own, with the introduction of Studio One in 2009.
-This sequencer has taken it upon itself to advocate things like ease-of-use and a faster workflow.
-The response from the audio community have been very positive to say the least.
-I would know, since I've tried it.
-But in order to hear from the company itself, I got the chance to speak with their Quality Assurance Tester at the recent NAMM conference, and threw a few questions about Studio One his way.
+It’s not easy to find success with a new audio sequencer, as the market is already saturated with heavy competition.
+But PreSonus have done well to make a name for their relativel new DAW released in 2002, called Studio One.
+It advocate things like ease-of-use and a fast workflow, and the response from the audio community have been quite positive.
+But in order to hear from the company itself, I got the chance to speak with their Quality Assurance Tester at the recent NAMM show, and threw a few questions about Studio One his way.

 Hi Dom!
 As people who have used Studio One, I’m excited to be able to talk to you about the company and your work there.
 Can you tell me what your position is at PreSonus?

 I’m a quality assurance tester, as well as someone who helps out with upper level support, which means I get to answer a lot of tough questions about Studio One from our users.
 I also work with inter-operability tasks, which means that it’s my job to make sure that all of PreSonus’ software works with all of our hardware.

 What’s your background been like in terms in using Studio One as a sequencer?
 How did you get into it?

 I’ve been working with Studio One since 2011.
 I had a beta copy that I used in 2009, but I was mainly a Pro Tools guy at the time, and was freelancing as an engineer.
 So a lot of my clientele also used Pro Tools.
 It wasn’t until I started working with PreSonus and got a better feel for how easy it is to use Studio One that I began using it in the professional word.
 Especially with Studio One 2.
 Even if I got files that were from Pro Tools or Logic, I would just transfer them into Studio One.